opensearch-project/OpenSearch/TESTING.md

 ### Launching and debugging from an IDE

-If you want to run OpenSearch from your IDE, the `./gradlew run` task supports a remote debugging option:

-    ./gradlew run --debug-jvm
+**NOTE:** If you have imported the project into IntelliJ according to the instructions in [DEVELOPER_GUIDE.md](DEVELOPER_GUIDE.md#importing-the-project-into-intellij-idea), then a debug run configuration named **Debug OpenSearch** will be created for you and configured appropriately.

+To run OpenSearch in debug mode,

+1. Start the `Debug OpenSearch` in IntelliJ by pressing the debug icon.
+2. From a terminal run the following `./gradlew run --debug-jvm`.
+You can also run this task in IntelliJ.

 This will instruct all JVMs (including any that run cli tools such as creating the keyring or adding users) to suspend and initiate a debug connection on port incrementing from `5005`.
 As such, the IDE needs to be instructed to listen for connections on this port.
 Since we might run multiple JVMs as part of configuring and starting the cluster, it's recommended to configure the IDE to initiate multiple listening attempts.
 In case of IntelliJ, this option is called "Auto restart" and needs to be checked.
 In case of Eclipse, "Connection limit" setting needs to be configured with a greater value (ie 10 or more).

-If you have imported the project into IntelliJ according to the instructions in [DEVELOPER_GUIDE.md](DEVELOPER_GUIDE.md#importing-the-project-into-intellij-idea), then a debug run configuration named "Debug OpenSearch" will be created for you and configured appropriately.

 ### Other useful arguments